alps-asd/alps-asd.github.io/manuals/1.0/en/index.md

 <strong>Q. Can it be used for APIs without links</strong>?

-A. No, it cannot represent a transition diagram, but it can generate a vocabulary and documentation of the nature of the information.
+A. Yes.
+It cannot represent a transition diagram, but it can generate a vocabulary and documentation of the nature of the information.

 <strong>Q. Are there any other technologies that are similar to ALPS?</strong>